Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 Selection is a process directly proportional to the complexity of the product (in terms of use and operation) and the level of risk involved in its purchase.

-The cheaper the product and the more frequently bought, the fewer reference points, measurements, comparisons, dilemmas, and opinions the customer has to use before making the purchase decision.
+The cheaper the product and the more frequently bought, the fewer reference points, measurements, comparisons, dilemmas, and opinions a potential customer has to use before making the purchase decision.

 For example, a high-tech gaming laptop requires a much longer and more complicated evaluation method than buying a computer mouse.

-"Convinced" customer has nothing left to do but buy the product (Acquisition) and share their opinion in spontaneous conversations or in the form of a review on the product card.
+The "Convinced" customer has nothing left to do but buy the product (Acquisition) and share their opinion in spontaneous conversations or a review on a product page.

 The role of User Experience in the online store purchasing process